click to add this site to your favourites

 ENVIRONMENT FIRST

 'Civilians Remembered' had campaigned for several years to save this last bit of remaining land in Wapping for a WW2 Civilians memorial, this area was chosen because it had received some of the heaviest bombing during the war, many locals people also felt that yet another housing development on prime land was inappropriate for this last available site in Wapping.
-Local communities felt that this space should be used for the Community, a further luxury housing development on the Thames adding more underground Car parks could not be tolerated, increased local traffic pollution from vehicles had increased asthma in local School Children it was claimed, many people showed strong support for a WW2 memorial to civilians that had suffered in the blitz would be far more apt than any new housing development.
+Local communities felt that this space should be used for their Community not for a further luxury housing development on the Thames with added underground Car parking.
+Growing traffic pollution from vehicles had resulted in an alarming increase of asthma in local School Children, instead, there was strong support to create a Civilians WW2 memorial to remember those who had lost their lives during the blitz, it was felt this would be far more apt than any new luxury housing development.

 Remember Them